monokrome/vim-testdrive/README.md

 function accepts no arguments.

 Optionally, a provider can also define a `get_errorformat` function.
 The `get_errorformat` function accepts one argument.
-The argument be the result from the `get_command` call for the test being run.
+The argument will be the result from the `get_command` call for the test being run.
 When this function is called, the provider is expected to either update the [errorformat][efm], or to return a string to be used for the [errorformat][efm] value.
-After running tests, the [errorformat][efm] will be automatically restored to whatever it was originally by testdrive.
+After running tests, the [errorformat][efm] will be automatically restored to the original value by testdrive.

 The last step is to register your provider with testdrive after defining it's module.
 This can be done by adding it to the `g:testdrive#test_providers` variable.
 The variable is expected to be a [list][lists] of provider modules.

-The ordering of items in this list matters, because the first provider which returns a non-empty value for detect will be used to run tests.
+The ordering of items in this list matters, because the first provider which returns a non-empty value from it's `detect` function will be used to run further tests.

 By default, it is something like this: